 So many things can interrupt a business’s day-to-day running ranging from easily manageable ones such as supply chain interruptions to computer system crashes and power failures.
-Others include natural disasters, change in government policies especially in such countries where there is high political unrest with the likelihood of a total breakdown of law and order or even wars.
+Others include natural disasters, changes in government policies especially in such countries where there is high political unrest with the likelihood of a total breakdown of law and order, or even wars.

 Factoring these in the establishment of your business will determine a whole lot of things from its physical location to other aspects of planning for the continuity of your business and eventual recovery for business to continue after a disaster.